 You must allow 45 business days (excluding weekends and holidays) for the park to process your request.

 A Performance Guarantee is required for all sporting event permits (excluding fishing tournaments), starting January 2014.
 A performance bond or deposit guarantees the permittee's compliance with permit conditions, provides a mechanism for reimbursement to the park for damage to resources and/or facilities resulting from the permittee's activities and guarantees payment of the costs incurred by the park.
 The guarantee amount should be sufficient to cover all anticipated costs and should be in the form of a surety bond, certified or cashier’s check, bank draft, or money order.
 Personal checks will not be accepted.
 The bond, or remainder of it, is refunded once all permit provisions are met.

 A Temporary Event Permit is required for all special events serving food to its participants.
 Please download this application above and submit it no later than 30 days prior to the event.

 Frequently Asked Questions

-I want to express my First Amendment rights in the park, do I need a permit?
-For groups under 25 you don't need a permit, however we appreciate advanced notice so that we may inform you our designated First Amendment areas.
-For groups over 25 you are required to file a permit.
+For groups under 25, you don't need a permit, however we appreciate advanced notice so that we may inform you of our designated First Amendment areas.
+For groups over 25, you are required to file a permit.
 First Amendment permits do not have application fees.
 Permit applications are received and processed on a first come, first served basis.